Multipole and Berezinskii-Kosterlitz-Thouless Transitions in the Two-component Plasma: Large deviations lower bound

 \subsection{Stable matching}

-We provide more details on the stable matching alluded to in the introduction.
-Recall that a matching is a random permutation of $[N]$, i.e. a way to assign to each $x_i$ a match $y_{\sigma(i)}$.
+Recall that a matching is a random permutation of $[N]$, i.e.~a way to assign to each $x_i$ a match $y_{\sigma_N(i)}$.
 A matching is stable with respect to an ordering of preferences if there does not exist any pair of points for which it would be preferable to switch partners.

 We let $\Sigma_N$ denote the set of permutations on $[N]$. \begin{definition} Let us introduce a random matching to pair particles of opposite sign.
-We define a random variable $\sigma_N$ from $(\Lambda^{2N},\mc{B}(\Lambda^{2N}))$ to $\Sigma_N$ using the following procedure: \begin{itemize} \item Enlarge all points $x_i, 1\leq i\leq N$ into $B(x_i,\ve)$ for the same parameter $\ve>0$. \item Increase $\ve$ until some $B(x_i,\ve)$ touches some negative charge $y_j$.
+We define a random variable $\sigma_N$ from $((\Lambda^2)^N,\mc{B}((\Lambda^2)^N))$ to $\Sigma_N$ using the following procedure: \begin{itemize} \item Enlarge all points $x_i, 1\leq i\leq N$ into $B(x_i,\ve)$ for the same parameter $\ve>0$. \item Increase $\ve$ until some $B(x_i,\ve)$ touches some negative charge $y_j$.
 Set $\sigma_N(i)=j$.
-(If it touches more than one point at the same $\ep$, choose the smallest index). \item Remove $x_i$ and $y_j$ from the configuration and repeat. \end{itemize} \end{definition} Almost surely, this procedure defines a permutation of $[N]$, which we sometimes denote $\sigma_N[\vec{X}_N, \vec{Y}_N]$.
+(If it touches more than one point at the same $\ve$, choose the smallest index). \item Remove $x_i$ and $y_j$ from the configuration and repeat. \end{itemize} \end{definition} Almost surely, this procedure defines a permutation of $[N]$, which we sometimes denote $\sigma_N[\vec{X}_N, \vec{Y}_N]$.

 \begin{remark}[Uniqueness of the stable matching] When preferences are ordered by (minimal) distances and are strict, there is a unique stable matching algorithm, which is given by Definition \ref{def:stable match}.
 This algorithm is a special case of the Gale-Shapley algorithm. \end{remark}